ng-conf/submissions-2015/README.md

 ## Travel

 We cover the hotel and reimburse up to $500 in travel costs.
 And of course, you attend the conference for free.
+If you have any questions about travel and accomodation costs, please email us at info@ng-conf.org.

 ## We Can Help

 If you are nervous about proposing a talk please don't let that stop you.
 First time presenters are more than welcome.
-If you would like to run your ideas by someone feel free to contact @iammerrick on Twitter or via email at info@ng-conf.com.
+If you would like to run your ideas by someone feel free to contact @iammerrick on Twitter or via email at info@ng-conf.org.
 We are happy to brainstorm and review your ideas and interests with you.
 If you need more encouragement check out this [fantastic website](http://weareallaweso.me/) by Tiffany Conroy.

 ## How to Submit a Proposal